 The Scottish has a dividend yield of around 3.2%, which is currently the highest in the AIC global sector.
 The recently announced final dividend extends the Company’s long track record of annual regular dividend increases to 37 consecutive years.

 A dividend reserve – the benefit of long-term thinking

 Over the years, The Scottish has prudently built a substantial revenue reserve in preparation for leaner times.
-As at 30 April 2020, this reserve was greater than 2.5 times last year’s regular dividend, giving the Company the ability to keep paying its investors when dividends are temporarily in short supply.
+As at 31 October 2020, this reserve was greater than 2.5 times the targeted annual dividend for the year to 31 October 2021.
+It gives the Company the ability to keep paying its shareholders when many businesses opted to curtail dividend payments.

-The Scottish’s intention to continue to grow the regular dividend over the longer term backs up our status as a ‘dividend hero’ (as recognised by the Association of Investment Companies).
-By adding to our unbroken run of 36 consecutive years of regular dividend growth we aim to keep income flowing, when other funds may be turning off the taps.
+Although not guaranteed, The Scottish’s intention to continue to grow the regular dividend over the longer term backs up our status as a ‘dividend hero’ (as recognised by the Association of Investment Companies).

 Please remember that past performance may not be repeated and is not a guide for future performance.
 The value of shares and the income from them can go down as well as up as a result of market and currency fluctuations.
 You may not get back the amount you invest.

 The Scottish Investment Trust PLC has a long-term policy of borrowing money to invest in equities in the expectation that this will improve returns for shareholders.
 However, should markets fall these borrowings would magnify any losses on these investments.
 This may mean you get back nothing at all.